Law has big goals for 2022 and beyond

 "I just thought, 'give it one last crack'.
 I just feel I am like a fine wine, I am getting better with age, my gym numbers are going up.
 I'm the strongest I have ever been, the fittest.

-"I was out here in Doha with my coach in November and I threw the furthest I have ever thrown - training or in competition - so I know I am in great shape, it is just putting it all together and hoping it comes out this year."
+"I was out in Doha with my coach in November and I threw the furthest I have ever thrown - training or in competition - so I know I am in great shape, it is just putting it all together and hoping it comes out this year."